| More news | - Publication of interim report on evaluation of CNG and hybrid-electric buses in service at New York City Transit (Jun 01, 2006)

 Reuters (15 Feb 2005 9:10 PM GMT) - World Bank: Post-Kyoto Uncertainty Threatens Emerging Carbon Emissions Market (Feb 15, 2005)

-WASHINGTON, February 15, 2005 As the Kyoto Protocol enters into force, with the goal of limiting carbon dioxide (CO2) emissions in rich countries, the World Bank today urged industrialized nations to address the uncertainties of the post-Kyoto period, after 2012. - "Carbon storage" option under microscope at global warming confab (Feb 03, 2005)
+WASHINGTON, February 15, 2005 As the Kyoto Protocol enters into force, with the goal of limiting carbon dioxide (CO2) emissions in rich countries, the World Bank today urged industrialized nations to address the uncertainties of the post-Kyoto period, after 2012. - World Bank Issues Report On Its Environmental, Social Commitments (Feb 03, 2005)

-Global- India Way Down on World Green Index (Feb 01, 2005)
+India- India Way Down on World Green Index (Feb 01, 2005)

 The Times of India (01 Feb 2005) Global- EPA, Ford Test Promising Clean Diesel Technology on Passenger Vehicles (Jan 28, 2005)